Chris Botti: Columbia recordings (2001–2022)

 Botti was introduced to Columbia by Bobby Colomby, drummer and founding member of Blood, Sweat & Tears, who went on to become his producer and manager.
 Botti's first Columbia release was Night Sessions in 2001.
 This was followed in 2002 by December, a holiday album, which included an original composition by Richard Marx.
 The project represented the only time Botti has performed vocals on two tracks.

 A Thousand Kisses Deep, was released in 2003 and contained a group of originals and covers that accent Botti's crossover appeal as both a jazz and pop musician.
 When I Fall in Love followed in 2004, which featured a more traditional sound than its predecessor.

 To Love Again: The Duets, released in 2005, continued where the previous album left off with more lush orchestral jazz via the London Session Orchestra, this time showcasing guest vocalists — as well as a handful of instrumental tracks.

 In May 2005, Botti was invited to perform at Oprah Winfrey's Legends Ball weekend honoring her African American heroines.
-In 2006, Billy Childs, Gil Goldstein & Heitor Pereira won the Grammy for Best Instrumental Arrangement Accompanying Vocalist(s): "What Are You Doing the Rest of Your Life?"
-(Chris Botti & Sting) from Botti's album To Love Again – The Duets.
+In 2006, Billy Childs, Gil Goldstein and Heitor Pereira won the Grammy for Best Instrumental Arrangement Accompanying Vocalist(s): "What Are You Doing the Rest of Your Life?"
+(Chris Botti and Sting) from Botti's album To Love Again – The Duets.
 2006 also marked his first PBS collaboration, Chris Botti Live: With Orchestra and Special Guests, released in early 2006.
 The CD and platinum-certified DVD included duets with Sting, Burt Bacharach, Gladys Knight, Jill Scott and Renee Olstead.